dmumford/Movie-Library/README.md

 Movie Library generates a simple webpage with a list of Movies in your Digital library.
 You can use the search bar to filter the list; this is useful to check if you own a Movie.
 For example:
   - If you want to check if you own 'Back to The Future', you can simply start typing 'Back to The Future' in the search bar.
-  - If Movie is listed, you own it.
+  - If Movie is listed, it's in your library.
-  - If not, you can add it to your shopping list!

 # Setting up
 ### Edit update.bat